hartogjr/clte/README.md

   languages for a task that is relatively simple and straightforward?
 It is again a clear choice made towards what developers are *familiar* with instead of choosing the *right tool for the right job*.
-* *Processing posibilities are too simple* like in Jinja2 or the self-proclaimed "logic-less" Mustache.
+* *Processing posibilities are too simple* like in Jinja2 or the logic-less Mustache.
 I want to have ample flexibility to write some code in my templates, not be limited by what the template engine can or can't do.